Łukowo, Pomeranian Voivodeship

 Łukowo is a village in the administrative district of Gmina Czersk, within Chojnice County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 5 km south-west of Czersk, 27 km east of Chojnice, and 82 km south-west of the regional capital Gdańsk.
 It is located in the Tuchola Forest in the historic region of Pomerania.

 History

 During World War I, the German administration operated a prisoner-of-war camp in the village.
 It held mostly Russian POWs, including many ethnic Poles conscripted to the Russian Army, but also English, Romanian, Serbian, Italian, Portuguese, French and Belgian POWs.
 Some 50,000 POWs passed through the camp.

 According to the 1921 census, the village had a population of 228, entirely Polish by nationality and Roman Catholic by confession.

 During World War II, the local forest was the site of a massacre of 28 Poles from nearby Czersk and Mokre, committed by the Germans on November 4, 1939 (see also Nazi crimes against the Polish nation).
 There is a memorial at the site.